Elizabeth Cavendish, Countess of Lennox: Marriage to the Earl of Lennox

-In 1574, Elizabeth Cavendish secretly married Charles Stuart, 1st Earl of Lennox, the younger brother of Henry Stuart, Lord Darnley, and a claimant to the English throne.
+In 1574, Elizabeth Cavendish secretly married Charles Stuart, 1st Earl of Lennox, the younger brother of Henry Stuart, Lord Darnley and a claimant to the English throne, at Rufford Abbey in Nottinghamshire.
 Queen Elizabeth I became enraged at the two mothers for arranging such a controversial marriage without her permission.
-The Queen sent Elizabeth's mother and mother-in-law, Margaret Douglas, to imprisonment in the Tower of London.
+The Queen sent Elizabeth's mother-in-law, Margaret Douglas, to imprisonment in the Tower of London.
+Bess of Hardwick and Elizabeth, Countess of Lennox, were ordered to remain at Rufford.

 Mary, Queen of Scots, sent her a gift in November 1575, and Elizabeth thanked her for the "token" in a postscript added to her mother's letter written at Hackney.

-In 1575, Elizabeth gave birth to her only child, Arbella Stuart.
+On 10 November 1575, Elizabeth gave birth to her only child, Arbella Stuart.
 Her husband died in 1576 of tuberculosis.

-Elizabeth herself died six years later on 21 January 1582 at age 26.
+Elizabeth herself died six years later on 16 January 1582 at age 26.
 The Earl of Shrewsbury wrote to William Cecil that his wife, Bess of Hardwick, "takes my daughter Lennox's death so greivously that she neither does nor can think of anything but of lamenting and weeping."